-(one unit to be taken after completion of all other university core requirements, in the junior or senior year.)
+(one unit to be taken in the first year)

 Learning Objectives